Non Toxic Electric Kettle: Healthier Hydration Guide

 Regular Cleaning Rituals

 Make it a habit to rinse and wipe down your kettle after each use.
 This simple step helps prevent water spots and mineral residue from accumulating.
-For glass kettles, this keeps them sparkling clear.
-Remember to always unplug your electric kettle from its base and the power outlet before cleaning.
+For glass kettles, this keeps them sparkling clear. to always unplug your electric kettle from its base and the power outlet before cleaning.
 Use a soft cloth or sponge and mild dish soap to wipe the exterior.
 For the interior, a gentle rinse is usually sufficient for daily upkeep.

 Tackling Limescale Naturally